-Zupan’s Markets is proud to have partnered with the Portland Police Bureau Sunshine Division for over 26 years, helping to provide year-round food donations.
-In addition, 14 years ago the Thanksgiving Food Box Program was established to provide local families with a Thanksgiving meal.
+Zupan’s Markets is proud to have partnered with the Sunshine Division for over 27 years, helping to provide year-round food donations.
+In addition, 15 years ago the Thanksgiving Food Box Program was established to provide local families with a Thanksgiving meal.
 This program is funded solely by Zupan’s Markets and would not exist without the donations from Zupan’s customers and associates.
-Food for the boxes is purchased by Zupan’s Markets and packed on the Monday before Thanksgiving by Zupan’s associates.
-Due to COVID-19 this year, boxes will be packed and distributed solely by the Sunshine Division staff.
+Food for the boxes is purchased by Zupan’s Markets and packed on the Friday before Thanksgiving by Zupan’s associates.

-For the past 98 years, the Sunshine Division has been providing food and clothing assistance to local families and individuals at no cost.
-They are the only police-initiated food relief nonprofit partnering closely with first responders.
-This partnership allows the Sunshine Division to address hunger issues 24/7.
+For the past 98 years, Sunshine Division has been providing emergency food relief to local families and individuals at no cost.
+Thanks to its partnership with Portland Police Bureau, Sunshine Division is the only non-profit in Portland that provides 24/7 food assistance.
+This partnership allows the Sunshine Division to address hunger issues 7 days a week, 365 days of the year.
 In times of crisis, anyone in Portland can call the police non-emergency line to receive a Sunshine Division food box at any time, day or night (when all other resources are closed).

-Since March, the economic fallout from COVID-19 has driven hundreds of people and families to seek food assistance, many for the first time.
-To meet this growing need, Sunshine Division found an innovative way to safely provide food assistance for those most in need by expanding and launching their emergency food delivery program.
-This program transports boxes of nutritious food every week to people who are homebound or manage medical conditions that make them more at risk for COVID-19.
-Within the first 6 months of launching their home delivery program, over 3 million meals were provided to more than 120,000 households.
+The long-term economic impact of COVID-19 has driven thousands of people and families to seek food assistance, many for the first time.
+To meet this need, Sunshine Division found an innovative way to safely provide food assistance for struggling members of our community by expanding and launching its emergency food delivery program in April 2020.
+This program transports boxes of nutritious food every week to people who are homebound and/or are medically fragile.
+Since April 2020, Sunshine Division’s emergency home food delivery program has brought more than 6 million meals to over 66,000 local households.

-The need has increased by more than 10 times what Sunshine Division provided during this same time frame last year.
-Sunshine Division has also adapted its special programs to fit the constraints of COVID-19, ensuring that children in need continue to receive free clothing and school supplies through our Izzy’s Kids program and students at Community Transitional School.
-As nearly all of these children are experiencing some form of homelessness, our programs help to ensure these children have a stable food source to get them through the week.
+Sunshine Division has also adapted its special programs to fit the constraints of COVID-19, ensuring that children in need continue to receive free clothing and school supplies through its Izzy’s Kids program.
+It also provides free meals to students experiencing some form of homelessness at Community Transitional School to give these students a stable food source to get through the weekend.